-Assessment: Class record (tests, assignments) 50%, Final examination 50%.
-A supplementary examination is usually granted for a final grade in the range 45-49%.
-A supplementary examination may also be granted for final grades in the range 35-44% under conditions agreed to by the Deans of EBE and Science, normally involving a mandatory pre-supplementary tutoring and revision programme.
+Assessment: Class record (test, problem sets) 50%, Final examination 50%.
+Although a supplementary examination is usually granted for a final grade in the range 45-49%, a supplementary examination may also be granted for certain key courses in the range 40-44% under conditions agreed to by the Deans of EBE and Science, normally involving a mandatory pre-supplementary tutoring and revision programme.